kohlschutter/unsock/README.md

 the file format.

-Some control file configurations can be created by calling `libunsock.so` as an executable, along with some environment variables being set, including `UNSOCK_FILE` pointing to the control file.
+Some control file configurations can be created by calling `libunsock.so` as an executable, along with some environment variables being set, including `UNSOCK_FILE` pointing to the control file:

 ## Create a control file to bind on an `AF_VSOCK` address.